etiams/lambdaspeed/README.md

 First, the (neutral) applicationne `(y z)` is duplicated; howeuer, later `y` is instantiated with `once`, which makes `(y z)` a redex.
 Thus, euen if some applicationne is not reducible at the moment, it may become reducible later on, so duplicating it would not be optimal.
 Ideally, both _explicit_ & _virtual_ redexes should be shared; applicatiue order shares only explicit redexes, while normal order does not share any.

-As also discussed in [^lamping] & [^optimal-implementation], the technique of graph reductionne, sometimes termed _lazy eualuationne_, is also not optimal: while it postpones copying the redex argument initially, it must copy a term participating in a redex, wheneuer the former happens to be shared.
+As also discussed in [^lamping] & [^optimal-implementation], the technique of graph reductionne, sometimes termed _lazy evaluationne_, is also not optimal: while it postpones copying the redex argument initially, it must copy a term participating in a redex, wheneuer the former happens to be shared.
 Consider the following term (adapted from sectionne 2.1.1 of [^optimal-implementation]):

 ```
 ((λx. (x y) (x z)) (λw. ((λv. v) w)))